-Calcium and vitamin D play a critical role in maintaining bone health.
+These bone health markers are part of a complex feedback loop that play a critical role in maintaining bone health.
 When you don’t get enough calcium, you increase your risk of developing osteoporosis and stress fractures.
-This blood test measures both your total calcium and corrected calcium levels, as well your 25-OHD vitamin D levels.

 Plays a critical role in developing and maintaining your overall bone health.
 If the total calcium result is abnormal, a corrected calcium calculation provides further information.